LvYe-Go/Foreign-Exchange/Final_Project/lab_notebook.md

 ## Methods In General

-I attempted two methods, TF-IDF  and LDA two level
+I attempted two methods, TF-IDF  and LDA for hierarchical topics.
+I pick up LDA and I will explain why in following parts.

 ## Method  One - TF-IDF